MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 - **Azure Log Analytics** is the monitoring data sink that collects logs and metrics from the Azure resources and Application Insights.
 A storage account is provisioned as part of the workspace.

+**//question:**

+what to do with the storage icon in the supporting resources area of the diagram?.
+The original idea here was to represent where the boot disgnostics log files are saved to.
+They are always saved to storage but could be saved to a custom storage account (which we would need to manage) or a managed disk
+ (to which we won;t even have direct access to )
+The confusing part is that in the RI whe chose to save the log files to a managed disk (recommended option), so we don't get to manage that resource directly.

+**//end question:**

 ### User flows

 There are two types of users that interact with the workload resources.

-##### Workload user
+#### Workload user

 1. The user accesses the web site by using the exposed public IP address of Azure Application Gateway.

 1. Application Gateway receives HTTPS traffic, decrypts data using an external certificate for WAF inspection, and re-encrypts it using the internal wildcard certificate for transport to the web tier.

-1. Application Gateway balances traffic across the three zones in the frontend and connects to a VM in the pool of web tier VMs, on behalf of the user session.
+1. Application Gateway balances traffic across the availability zones in the frontend and connects to a VM in the pool of web tier VMs, on behalf of the user session.
+**//note:**
+This could be missleading.
+The traffic is load balanced across the VMs but I don't believe the zones are taken into consideration, just the VMs individually
+**//end note:***

 1. The frontend web app decrypts the received request using the internal certificate for inspection, then re-encrypts the data for transport to the backend tier.
+**//note:**
+// missleading. shoulld not say "re-encrypts", even though the example is currently doing it.
+The communication between the web and api tier is independent from the request
+**//end note:***

 1. The frontend tier connects to Azure Load Balancer, which forwards the request to a VM in the backend tier pool.

 1. The backend VM decrypts the request using the internal certificate.
-Then, the backend tier returns the result to the frontend, which returns the result to the Application Gateway, and it finally returns the result to the user.
+After processing the request, the backend tier returns the result to the frontend, which returns the result to the Application Gateway, and it finally returns the result to the user.

-##### Operations user
+#### Operations user

 The VMs in this architecture may require direct access by operators.
 The use cases are break-fix situations,  troubleshooting, or part of a deployment process from the  build agents.
 This architecture doesn't have public IPs for control plane access.
 Azure Bastion acts as a serverless gateway, enabling operations to access via SSH or RDP.
 This setup ensures secure and efficient access management.